 Liquidation is the appropriate remedy when the company is insolvent, and its reorganisation or rescue appears manifestly unfeasible.
 Liquidation proceedings may be commenced either voluntarily (by the debtor) or involuntarily (by the creditors, the public prosecutor or through conversion from safeguard or reorganisation).

-The purpose of such a proceeding is to terminate the business of the company and dispose of its assets to repay the creditors to the best extent possible.
+The purpose of such proceedings is to terminate the business of the company and dispose of its assets to repay the creditors to the best extent possible.
 In such a case, a judicial liquidator (liquidateur judiciaire) is appointed to wind up the debtor and (unless a judicial administrator is appointed) take over the management of the debtor.
+For the duration of the judicial liquidation proceedings, the debtor’s rights and powers are exercised by the judicial liquidator.

-The opening of liquidation stays payment and enforcement actions but, contrary to the rule governing safeguard and reorganisation proceedings, secured creditors recover their right to proceed with enforcement:
+The opening of liquidation stays payment and enforcement actions but, contrary to the rule governing safeguard and reorganisation proceedings, secured creditors recover their right to proceed with enforcement in the following circumstances:

 - 3 months after the commencement of the liquidation, unless the liquidator has already initiated the disposal of the secured property;

-- if the court has set a deadline for the filing of offers for disposal plan (i.e. plans for the sale of the business), as from the expiry of such deadline if the secured property is not included in the disposal plan.
+- where the court has set a deadline for the filing of offers for a disposal plan (i.e. plans for the sale of the business), as from the expiry of such deadline if the secured property is not included in the disposal plan.

 The judgement opening the judicial liquidation proceedings automatically makes the debtor’s outstanding debts due and payable.